Pregnancy SmartSiteTM

 Treatment

 Many people with this condition have no symptoms.
-Treatment is aimed at the health problems causing the lung problem and the complications caused by the disorder.
+Treatment is usually aimed at the RA causing the lung problem and the complications caused by the disorder.
 Corticosteroids or other medicines that suppress the immune system are sometimes useful.

 There is emerging evidence that pirfenidone and nintedanib may work for people with fibrosis due to rheumatoid lung disease.